-Assuming the merger qualifies as a "reorganization" within the meaning of Section 368(a) of the Code, a U.S. holder (as defined in the section titled "Proposal to Approve the Reorganization Agreement-Material U.S. Federal Income Tax Consequences of the Merger" beginning on page 81) of IBT common stock generally will recognize gain, but not loss, in an amount equal to the lesser of (i) the amount of cash received pursuant to the merger, and (ii) the amount by which the sum of the fair market value of the Veritex common stock and cash received exceeds such holder's tax basis in the shares of IBT common stock surrendered.
+The merger is intended to qualify as a "reorganization" within the meaning of Section 368(a) of the Code and it is a condition to the respective obligations of Veritex and IBT to complete the merger that each of Veritex and IBT receives a legal opinion from their respective legal counsel that the merger qualifies as a reorganization.
+Consistent with such intended treatment, a U.S. holder (as defined in the section titled "Proposal to Approve the Reorganization Agreement-Material U.S. Federal Income Tax Consequences of the Merger" beginning on page 81) of IBT common stock generally will recognize gain, but not loss, in an amount equal to the lesser of (i) the amount of cash received pursuant to the merger, and (ii) the amount by which the sum of the fair market value of the Veritex common stock and cash received exceeds such holder's tax basis in the shares of IBT common stock surrendered.
 Further, a U.S. holder of IBT common stock generally will recognize gain or loss with respect to cash received instead of fractional shares of Veritex common stock that the U.S. holder would otherwise be entitled to receive.
 For further information, please refer to the section titled "Proposal to Approve the Reorganization Agreement-Material U.S. Federal Income Tax Consequences of the Merger" beginning on page 81.

 The U.S. federal income tax consequences described above may not apply to all holders of IBT common stock.
 Your tax consequences will depend on your individual situation.
-Accordingly, we strongly urge you to consult your tax advisor for a full understanding of the particular tax consequences of the merger to you.
+Accordingly, we strongly encourage you to consult your tax advisor for a full understanding of the particular tax consequences of the merger to you.